 Contact a Minneapolis Criminal Defense Lawyer

 A Minnesota DWI defense attorney can help you eliminate or reduce penalties and/or regain driving privileges.
-Minneapolis DWI law firm of Keller Law Offices has the experience you need to defend your case, protect your legal rights, and minimize the potential DWI penalties.
+Minneapolis DWI law firm of Keller Criminal Defense Attorneys has the experience you need to defend your case, protect your legal rights, and minimize the potential DWI penalties.
 We are familiar with a number of specific issues pertaining to Minnesota DWI charges, including ignition interlock, license plate impoundment, vehicle forfeiture and job loss due to DWI.

-If you are facing DWI charges, contact the Minneapolis criminal defense law firm of Keller Law Offices at (952) 913-1421 today to learn more about the Ignition Interlock Device program.
+If you are facing DWI charges, contact the Minneapolis criminal defense law firm of Keller Criminal Defense Attorneys at (952) 913-1421 today to learn more about the Ignition Interlock Device program.